CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 var cartocss = '#table_name{text-face-name:' + font + ';}';
 {% endhighlight %}

-A third option is to create a custom `<style>` type with a DOM `id` that allows you to extract the text.
+A third option is to create a custom `<style>` type with an `id` that allows you to extract the text.
 For instance, one could use the following:

 {% highlight css %}
 <style type="cartocss/text" id="simple">